ALittlePatate/Rainbow-v2/README.md

 * The rank reveal isn't very accurate (sometimes it's one rank bellow or above the real one)

 # Changelog
+# Recode v2
+* Improved stability
+* Added a fully customizable skinchanger !
+(Big thanks to [naaax123](3https://github.com/naaax123) for letting me use his code for the base !)

 # Recode v1
 * Improved compatibility and stability